Welcome to Cristina Masoller homepage

 Google scholar: http://scholar.google.com/citations?user=esTS9GsAAAAJ

 My research is focused in dynamical complex systems.
 A main research line is in nonlinear photonics, and in particular, in the dynamics of semiconductor lasers.
-Another research line is focused on symbolic time series analysis, applied to the study of stochastic and high-dimensional complex systems, such as the climate and systems with delays.
+Another research line is focused on symbolic nonlinear time-series analysis, applied to the study of stochastic and high-dimensional complex systems, such as the Earth climate and systems with time delays.

 I teach undergraduate courses at the Escola Tècnica Superior d’Enginyeries Industrial i Aeronàutica de Terrassa (ETSEIAT) and graduate courses at the Master Program in Photonics offered by UPC, UAB, UB and ICFO.
 Read more about my teaching activities (including lecture notes).

-Current PhD students: Andres Aragoneses, Taciano Sorrentino, Ignacio Deza, Giulio Tirabassi and Carlos Quintero.
-Past PhDs: Sandro Perrone and Jordi Zamora-Munt.
+Current PhD students: Taciano Sorrentino, Juan Ignacio Deza, Giulio Tirabassi and Carlos Quintero.

 Before joining UPC in 2004, from 1986 to 2004 I was Associated Professor at the Instituto de Física, Facultad de Ciencias, Universidad de la República, Uruguay, where I still have many friends and collaborators (you might have noticed that I keep my home page in Uruguay).
 At UPC I was a Ramon and Cajal researcher (2004-2009) before becoming Associated Professor.